westerndigitalcorporation/zonedstorage.io/docs/projects/zenfs.md

 modified.
 This basic principle of the LSM-tree data structure facilitates the implementation of support for zoned block devices.

-*RocksDB* is implemented as a C++ library.
-This library provides functions for applications to access and manage key-value stores.
-RocksDB implementation relies on a plugin architecture to implement support for different storage types.

-## ZenFS
+Fortunately, RocksDB provides a storage plugin architecture that allows different storage backends to be used.
+Specifically, ZenFS implements support for zoned block devices and is integrated into RocksDB.

 <a href="https://github.com/westerndigitalcorporation/zenfs" target="_blank">*ZenFS*</a>
 is a file system plugin for *RocksDB* that utilizes *RockDB* FileSystem